View Document Text

 Custodian Recommendations

-Rothschild Wealth does not maintain custody of client assets that we manage, although we may
+Rothschild Wealth does not maintain custody of client assets that we manage, although we may be

-from the client’s account (see Item 15: Custody, below).
-Client assets must be maintained in an
+account (see Item 15: Custody, below).
+Client assets must be maintained in an account at a “qualified

-account at a “qualified custodian,” generally a broker-dealer or bank.
-We recommend that our
+custodian,” generally a broker-dealer or bank.
+We recommend that our clients use Pershing LLC, Charles

-clients use Pershing LLC, Charles Schwab & Co., Inc., or SEI (hereinafter collectively referred to as
+Schwab & Co., Inc., or SEI (hereinafter collectively referred to as “custodian”), FINRA-registered broker-dealers,

-“custodian”), FINRA-registered broker-dealers, members SIPC, as the qualified custodian.
+members SIPC, as the qualified custodian.

 We are independently owned and operated and are not affiliated with the custodian.
-The
+The custodian will

-custodian will hold client assets in a brokerage account and buy and sell securities when we
+hold client assets in a brokerage account and buy and sell securities when we instruct them to.
+While we

-instruct them to.
-While we recommend that clients use one of the above-named custodians, the
+recommend that clients use one of the above-named custodians, the client will decide whether to do so

-client will decide whether to do so and will open their account with the custodian by entering
+and will open their account with the custodian by entering into an account agreement directly with them.

-arrangement are described below as well as in Item 14: Client Referrals and Other
+Conflicts of interest associated with this arrangement are described below as well as in Item 14: Client

 We do not open the account for the client, although we may assist in doing so.
-Even though
+Even though your account

-through the custodian, we can still use other brokers to execute trades for the client’s account as
+we can still use other brokers to execute trades for the client’s account as described below (see "Your

-described below (see "Your Brokerage and Custody Costs").
+Brokerage and Custody Costs").

 Soft Dollar Arrangements

 Rothschild Wealth does not utilize soft dollar arrangements.
-Rothschild Wealth does not direct
+Rothschild Wealth does not direct brokerage

-brokerage transactions to executing brokers for research and brokerage services.
+transactions to executing brokers for research and brokerage services.

 How We Select Brokers/Custodians

-We recommend the above-mentioned custodians to hold client assets and execute
+We recommend the above-mentioned custodians to hold client assets and execute transactions.
+When

-transactions.
-When considering whether the terms that the custodian provides are, overall,
+considering whether the terms that the custodian provides are, overall, most advantageous to the client

-services, we take into account a wide range of factors, including:
+when compared with other available providers and their services, we take into account a wide range of

-▪ Combination of transaction execution services and asset custody services (generally
+▪ Combination of transaction execution services and asset custody services (generally without a

-without a separate fee for custody)
+separate fee for custody)

 ▪ Capability to execute, clear, and settle trades (buy and sell securities for your account)

-▪ Capability to facilitate transfers and payments to and from accounts (wire transfers,
+▪ Capability to facilitate transfers and payments to and from accounts (wire transfers, check

-check requests, bill payment, etc.)
+requests, bill payment, etc.)

 ▪ Breadth of available investment products (stocks, bonds, mutual funds, exchange-traded